 Introduction

 It is the purpose of the State Universities to provide educational programs and research in the liberal, fine and applied arts and sciences and other related disciplines and to contribute to the resolution of the needs and problems of the local, regional and state-wide communities which they serve.
-It is the further and ultimate purpose of the several State Universities to provide such educational services in order to prepare students for the social, economic and cultural world in which they will live after the completion of their education.
+It is the further and ultimate purpose of the several State Universities to provide such educational services to prepare students for the social, economic and cultural world in which they will live after the completion of their education.

-In order to best effectuate these purposes, the professional academics who are members of this community, i.e., the faculty and librarians, have a personal and professional obligation to renew, improve and augment their individual capacities as those pertain to their methods of teaching, their command of a body of knowledge and their skills as mentors of students in a variety of modes, learning strategies and settings.
+To best effectuate these purposes, the professional academics who are members of this community, i.e., the faculty and librarians, have a personal and professional obligation to renew, improve and augment their individual capacities as those pertain to their methods of teaching, their command of a body of knowledge and their skills as mentors of students in a variety of modes, learning strategies and settings.
 To the same end, the Board of Trustees has a more comprehensive obligation to supervise and participate in the design, maintenance, renewal, improvement, expansion and limitation of such educational programs and curricula as it deems most effectively conceived, within the limits of its resources, to realize these fundamental purposes.

-The Board of Trustees, in the furtherance of these purposes and in order thereby to improve the quality of its educational programs and curricula, may formulate plans for the renewal, development and staffing of the academic programs, structures and offerings at a State University under its jurisdiction.
-In order to ensure the participation of members of the academic community at a State University in the formulation of any such plan or plans as it relates to the educational programs, curricula and staffing of such, the parties have made express provision for such participation by incorporating certain provisions to that effect in Article VII of this Agreement, it being the understanding of the parties that such participation shall occur in accordance with such provision.
+The Board of Trustees, in the furtherance of these purposes and in order thereby to improve the quality of its educational programs and curricula, may formulate plans for the renewal and development of the academic programs, structures and offerings at a State University under its jurisdiction.
+In order to ensure the participation of members of the academic community at a State University in the formulation of any such plan or plans as it relates to the educational programs and curricula of such, the parties have made express provision for such participation by incorporating certain provisions to that effect in Article VII of this Agreement, it being the understanding of the parties that such participation shall occur in accordance with such provision.

 Therefore, in order to ensure that the implementation of such plans, when and as they are more fully developed, will provide for the greatest possible utilization of the skills and knowledge of the faculty and librarians of each State University, the parties hereby agree as follows.